-The LTC3882-1/LTC3882-2 is a dual channel/dual phase, constant frequency analog voltage mode controller for DC/DC step-down applications.
-The LTC3882-1 operates to 1.25MHz and the LTC3882-2 operates to 2.5MHz.
-In this document, statements related to the LTC3882-1 apply to the LTC3882-2 unless specifically noted.
+The LTC3882 is a dual channel/dual phase, constant frequency analog voltage mode controller for DC/DC step-down applications.
 It features a PMBus compliant digital interface for monitoring and control of important power system parameters.
-The chip operates from an IC power supply between 3V and 13.2V and is intended for conversion from $V{\rm IN}$ between 3V and 38V to output voltages between 0.5V and 5.25V.
+The chip operates from an IC power supply between 3V and 13.2V and is intended for conversion from $V{\text{IN}}$ between 3V and 38V to output voltages between 0.5V and 5.25V.
 It is designed to be used in a switching architecture with external FET drivers, including higher level integrations such as non-isolated power blocks.